Revain (REV) Price Tops $0.0002

-Revain (REV) traded 0.3% lower against the dollar during the 24 hour period ending at 7:00 AM ET on July 20th.
-During the last seven days, Revain has traded down 0.4% against the dollar.
-Revain has a market capitalization of $19.16 million and approximately $37,173.38 worth of Revain was traded on exchanges in the last 24 hours.
-One Revain token can now be purchased for approximately $0.0002 or 0.00000001 BTC on cryptocurrency exchanges.
+Revain (REV) traded down 0.2% against the US dollar during the 1-day period ending at 17:00 PM ET on July 20th.
+One Revain token can now be bought for approximately $0.0002 or 0.00000001 BTC on exchanges.
+Revain has a market cap of $19.22 million and approximately $116,146.39 worth of Revain was traded on exchanges in the last 24 hours.
+During the last week, Revain has traded down 3.1% against the US dollar.

 Here’s how similar cryptocurrencies have performed during the last 24 hours: